hulat-group/bilingual_simplification_metrics/README.md

 AlignScore_v2_es/checkpoint/checkpoints/AlignScore-base.ckpt

 ## 📂 Expected Data Structure
 The evaluation pipeline assumes the following external directory structure.
+The original directory and references are expected to have files.
-- **Spanish**
+- **Spanish**/**English**
 ```text
 datasets/
 ├── es/